hossamzee/geoqassim/readme.md

 - Fix the git stuff.
 - Do the searching and indexing.
 - Update the locale in Laravel to be an Arabic/Saudi Arabia.
+- Add alternative text to every image in the website.

 # Future Imporvements
 - Google Analytics implementing.
 - Consider indexing the database tables.
 - Fix many issues when viewing the website from the mobile.
+- The email should be cleaner, honestly.